SimeKZ5/SimeKZ5/README.md

 Tools: Git, VS Code, QT Creator

 🌟 What I Do:
 I'm enthusiastic about creating elegant, user-friendly web experiences using React.
 With a diverse background in biology and frontend development, I bring a unique perspective to my projects.
+Currently working on a React app for advanced factory managment system.

 🤝 Let's Collaborate:
 I'm on the lookout for opportunities to work on open source projects.
 If you're interested in collaboration or have any exciting projects in mind, feel free to reach out!